Weighted diffeomorphism groups of Banach spaces and weighted mapping groups: Regularity

 \end{enumerate} \end{lem} \begin{proof} \refer{enum1:Tangentengruppenop_in_Karten} We have

 and the commutative diagram

-(remember that $M_\GewFunk = \kF^{-1}(\DiffW)$, see \refer{def:M_W_und_I_W}).
 The group multiplication on the tangent group is given by applying the tangent functor $\Tang{}$ to the group multiplication on $\DiffW$, and therefore we obtain the group multiplication on $\Tang{\DiffW}$ in charts by applying $\Tang{}$ to $\mW$ (up to a permutation).
 Since